 They are very short and buttery, and seem to just melt in the mouth.
 We like them filled with morello cherry jam because by contrast it’s not too sweet.

-You can now watch how to make Viennese Tartlets in our Cookery School.
-Perfect Cakes term - 'Little Cakes' video lesson below.
+The Delia Online Cookery School: You can now watch how to make Viennese Tartlets in our video, tap the image to play

 This recipe is from Delia's Cakes.

 Start off by beating the butter, icing sugar and vanilla extract together with a wooden spoon until very soft and creamy and then stir in the sieved flour and cornflour to form a soft paste.